nadiakane26/history_explorer/README.md

 # History Explorer

 **History Explorer** is changing the way people explore historical landmarks—offering a user-friendly platform that makes the journey more engaging, organized, and informative.
+The historical content created for this project is provided by the Minnesota Historical Society, specifically from their 2024 175th Anniversary Scavenger Hunt.

 ## Key Features of History Explorer